 NFSTC has become an integral part of the Tampa Bay area and reaches out through a variety of events to engage the community in our mission and provide fact-based forensic science education to students and the general public.

 Biometrics and Forensic Internship for ROTC Cadets—Since 2009, NFSTC has provided two weeks of basic forensic science training to a cadre of ROTC cadets at no charge to the participants or their units.
-Students participated in classes, labs and practical exercises to gain first-hand knowledge and experience about the capabilities and assets currently being employed by United States military around the world.
-The next event is scheduled for July 2012.
+Students participate in classes, labs and practical exercises to gain first-hand knowledge and experience about the capabilities and assets currently being employed by United States military around the world.

-STEM Student Tours—In 2010 and 2011, NFSTC hosted Science, Technology, Engineering and Mathematics (STEM) students from local high schools for hands-on tours of our forensic science training facility.
-Students toured the NFSTC facility and participated in hands-on activities from various forensic disciplines.
+STEM Student Tours—Since 2010, NFSTC has hosted Science, Technology, Engineering and Mathematics (STEM) students from local high schools for hands-on tours of our forensic science training facility.
+Students are invited to tour NFSTC’s facility and participate in hands-on activities from various forensic disciplines.
 NFSTC hosts these tours each summer as part of the Pinellas County STEM TEC Summer Career Institute.

-PSM Initiative—Kevin Lothridge, NFSTC CEO, serves on the board of the Professional Science Master’s (PSM) Initiative of the State of Florida.
+Kevin Lothridge, NFSTC’s Executive Director, serves on the board of the Professional Science Master’s (PSM) Initiative of the State of Florida.
 The PSM degree is equivalent to the MBA; it is designed to provide science graduates with the management skills to successfully manage public crime laboratory operations of any size.

 NFSTC in the Media

-To explore NFSTC’s media coverage, visit our newsroom at http://www.nfstc.org/newsroom/nfstc-and-programs-in-the-news
+To explore NFSTC’s media coverage, visit our Newsroom.